-Texas Tech University Edward E. Whitaker Jr. College of Engineering Department of Computer Science Lubbock, TX 79409 susan.urban@ttu.edu le.gao@ttu.edu
+Texas Tech University Edward E. Whitaker Jr. College of Engineering Department of Computer Science Lubbock, TX 79409 {susan.urban,le.gao}@ttu.edu

 Abstract.
 The introduction of service-oriented computing has created a more dynamic environment for the composition of software applications, where processes are affected by events and data changes and also pose data consistency issues that must be considered in application design and development.
 This chapter addresses the need to develop a more effective means to model the dynamic aspects of processes in contemporary, distributed applications, especially in the context of concurrently executing processes that access shared data and cannot enforce traditional transaction properties.
-After an assessment of current tools for process modeling, we outline four approaches for the use of events and rules to support dynamic behavior and the manner in which events, rules, and process descriptions must come together to support conceptual modeling of processes.
-The first approach is integration rules, supporting the invocation and successful completion of a service as separate events that can be used to monitor execution, check constraints, provide event-driven interconnection of processes, and monitor business activity.
-The second approach is assurance points, providing checkpoints that are used to store execution data, invoke integration rules for testing pre and post conditions, and serve as intermediate rollback points in support of recovery activities.
-The third approach is application exception rules, providing a case-based rule structure with exception handling procedures that vary depending on the state of the process execution as defined by assurance points.
-The fourth approach is that of invariants for dynamically monitoring data conditions and reacting to condition violations in between the assurance points of a process.
+After an assessment of current tools for process modeling, we outline four approaches for the use of events and rules to support dynamic behavior associated with constraint checking, exception handling, and recovery.
+The specific techniques include the use of integration rules, assurance points, application exception rules, and invariants.
 The chapter concludes with a discussion of future research directions for the integrated modeling of events, rules, and processes.